Cornwall is a wonderful county with a rich history and heritage. The beaches and coastal scenery

 Scilly are set in the Atlantic west of Land's End.

 The Heritage series was conceived as a good quality guide to some of the more interesting aspects of Cornwall's heritage and has proved very successful, setting new standards for local publications.
-Cornwall's Mining Heritage has now sold over 20,000 copies and Cornwall's Archaeological Heritage over 14,000.
+Cornwall's Mining Heritage has now sold over 28,000 copies and Cornwall's Archaeological Heritage over 22,000.
 Each is by a recognised expert and contains a good introduction as well as a gazetteer of places to visit.
 Always well illustrated with photographs, maps and drawings, they have a common format of 48 A5 pages with a distinctive full colour cover.
-Each new edition is fully revised.
-All new titles and new editions are in full colour.
+Each new edition is fully revised and in full colour.
 Heritage books are available from many bookshops and tourist attractions, including National Trust properties, in Cornwall.